MaramMs/Macato-Chef/README.md

 ## ----------------------------------------
 ### User story  📜📋
-> As a Admin , I will be able to
+> As an Admin, I will be able to
 * Owner The Macato-Chef online
-* accapt or reject a chef
+* accept or reject a chef
-* add , delete a chef
+* add, delete a chef
-* see profile the chaf
+* see the profile of the chef
 * see all orders
 * see the menu
-* edit , delete from menu
+* edit, delete from the menu
 * see the total price
-* dd , edit , delete order form user
+* dd, edit, delete order form user
-* control the paymant
+* control the payment
-* see feedbacs from users and chefs
+* see feedback from users and chefs

 >As a chef, I will be able to
-* signup or login.
+* signup or log in.
-* see my profile as  dashbord.
+* see my profile as a dashboard.
 * add personal info to my profile
 * edit my profile.
 * delete my profile.
-* add, edit, delete image of  Recipe.
+* add, edit, and delete the image of  Recipe.
-* add , edit, delete menu.
+* add, edit, delete menu.
-* accapt or reject the order
+* accept or reject the order
 * see all the orders.
 * delete the order.
 * add available booking dates
 * see my financial account and withdraw the amount
-* submit feedback to user.
+* submit feedback to the user.

 >As a user, I will be able to
-* see home page without account
+* See home page without an account
-* create  an account or login
+* create  an account or log in
 * see all menus
 * see all chefs
-* see available booking dates to the chef
+* see available booking dates for the chef
-* create a order.
+* create an order.
-* edit , delete the order
+* edit, delete the order
-* arrive an email confrim and content details of booking
+* arrive an email confirmation and content details of a booking
-* can search by chef name's , price , type of food , Recipe name's
+* can search by chef names, price, type of food, Recipe name's
-* can filter by type food , price , male or female chef
+* can filter by type of food, price, male or female chef
-* pay online or in person
+* pay online or in-person
-* ubmit feedback to the chef
+* submit feedback to the chef
 * get special offers and discounts

 ----------------------------------------
 ### flow chart